A. James Manchin: Early career

 In 1961, President John F. Kennedy appointed Manchin to serve as state director of the Farmers Home Administration and in 1970 he was appointed special assistant to the National Administrator of the Farmers Home Administration.

 In 1972, he ran for West Virginia Secretary of State when incumbent Jay Rockefeller retired to run for governor.
-In the seven candidate Democratic primary, he lost and ranked second place with 18% of the vote, behind Thomas Winner who won with a plurality of 20% of the vote.
+In the seven-candidate Democratic primary, he finished second with 18% of the vote, behind Thomas Winner who won with a plurality of 20% of the vote.
 After the election, Governor Arch A. Moore Jr. in 1973 appointed him to direct the Rehabilitation Environmental Action Program (REAP), a successful effort which rid the State of more than 100,000 junked cars as well as numerous appliances.
 He would visit schools and ask students for help by joining his “REAP Regiment.”

 Statewide office

-In 1976, Manchin ran again to become Secretary of State and defeated incumbent Republican James R. McCartney 55%-45%.
+In 1976, Manchin ran again for Secretary of State and defeated incumbent Republican James R. McCartney 55%–45%.
 In 1980, he won re-election with 71% of the vote.

 Elected State Treasurer in 1984, he created the Teddi Program, which brought 28,000 new jobs to West Virginia.
 He was impeached by the House of Delegates on March 30, 1989, amid a controversy over bad investments that lost the state $279 million mainly during the time period between April and June 1987.
 The impeachment resolution blamed Manchin for negligence in delegating and supervising the investment fund, making improper investments and covering up losses.

 Though he initially vowed to stay in office, conviction by the Senate would have meant losing his eligibility to run for office again, and could have cost him his pension.
 He resigned before his impeachment trial before the State Senate was completed.

-West Virginia legislature (1998-2003)
+West Virginia legislature (1998–2003)

 Elections

-He later returned to the House of Delegates in 1998, where he served until his death from a massive heart attack in 2003.
+He returned to the House of Delegates in 1998, where he served until his death from a massive heart attack in 2003.